-Phillip Island is Melbourne's holiday and recreational playground, located in Western Port and 90 minutes by road from the city centre.
-The island's gateway is at the fishing village of San Remo where a bridge links Phillip Island to the mainland.
+Phillip Island is a popular holiday destination, around 120 kilometres from Melbourne.
+The island's gateway is the fishing village of San Remo where a bridge links Phillip Island to the mainland.
+Ferry services also operate between Phillip Island and the Mornington Peninsula.

 Phillip Island is around 24 kilometres long and 9 kilometres wide.
 Its first permanent settlement occurred in 1842 with pastoralists making use of the land and eventually fishing became a predominant industry.
 Tourism began to take off once ferry services were established to the mainland.
 A suspension bridge between San Remo and Newhaven was built in 1940 and later replaced by a concrete bridge in 1969.